 - Create a custom thumbnail and make sure it works well when it’s both big and small

 Get your app reviewed by bloggers and journalists

 Bloggers and journalists are busy.

 Really busy.
 At least the ones you want to review and talk about your app.

 They receive hundreds of emails.
 Some have terrible pitches, some have good ones.

-We’ve talked before about how to pitch your app (and others as well) and by including a YouTube link to your video in your pitch you give to your contact a quick and easy way to understand what’s unique about your app.
+We’ve talked before about how to pitch your app and by including a YouTube link to your video in your pitch you give to your contact a quick and easy way to understand what’s unique about your app.

 It’s easier for them than reading a press release.
 Or than actually downloading the app, creating an account (give them logins if you need them to do that by the way) and trying it.